 The Extrusion of Acetal Core Mandrel at Six Sigma Quality Levels

 Braid reinforced medical tubing was invented by Norman C Jeckel in 1942 in Glens Falls, NY for US Catheter Corp.
-This concept was further developed in 1969 by Robert C. Stevens of Cordis Corporation to include continuous braiding and extrusion processes that utilize a removable core mandrel as a manufacture aid to construct braid reinforced angiographic catheters as shown below.
+This concept was further developed in 1969 by Robert C. Stevens of Cordis Corporation to include continuous braiding and extrusion processes that utilize a removable core mandrel as a manufacturing aid to construct braid reinforced angiographic catheters as shown below.
 Braided tubing includes a metal or polymer braid reinforcement encapsulated between two thin-wall thermoplastic elastomer layers to improve the kink resistance, torqueability, pushability and burst pressure of a catheter.
 The core mandrel is used to support and control the ID of the catheter tubing during the over-extrusion and braiding processes.

 Over the years, not much has changed in the general manufacturing process for thin-wall braided tubing except that silver-plated copper core mandrel has mainly been replaced with lower cost Acetal, a high strength polymer that can be extruded into solid round core mandrel with a high degree of dimensional stability.
 Acetal is a good material choice because of its low coefficient of friction, it will not deform during the extrusion and braiding processes, and it will uniformly elongate when stretched from both ends for easy removal from the catheter.